Submissions

 Binding Edge

-The Binding Edge aims to publish articles that shed light on current issues, using insights from your own research and others’.
+Binding Edge articles shed light on current issues, using insights from your own and others’ research and experience.
 Make sure there is a central argument running through the piece.
 It helps to write a sentence outlining the argument in the beginning.

 Hooked on Trends

-With this type of piece, we aim to publish trends that are happening in the digital world – major undercurrents that will push players in certain ways.
+Hooked on Trends focuses on major undercurrents in the digital world that will push players in certain ways.
 For example, perhaps chip shortages are on the horizon or cybercrime is surging in a particular manner.

 Book Binder